FAQs, Helps, and Extras

 If the student can finish the units in less time than stated above, the student will have time to complete one or more High School Honors Book Studies and should be advanced enough to complete them.
 Advanced readers will naturally go through the courses more quickly.
 Those with a strong background in language arts will naturally go through the courses more quickly because they will complete assignments faster and will not need to watch the many optional videos that give extra help to those who need it.

-No. Greenleaf High School is for those who are not seeking accredited classes, and accreditation is not necessary for admittance to most colleges and universities.
+No. Our high school courses are for those who are not seeking accredited classes.
+Accreditation is not necessary for admittance to most colleges and universities.

-The course is designed to be completed very early by advanced students, giving all students without learning disabilities plenty of time to finish the course in one school year.
-Students should find our optional, easy-to-understand videos very helpful, and they can be re-watched as many times as needed.
+Each course allows for advanced students to complete it in less than a school year.
+All other students without learning disabilities should have plenty of time to finish each course in one school year.
+Students will find our optional course videos helpful and easy to understand, and the videos can be re-watched as many times as needed.

 The high school language arts curriculum is set up in a way that it can work to take the courses in any order.
 However, not going in consecutive order will occasionally require students to watch videos or study foundational grammar principles upon which other principles are built.
 In these rare cases, the course will say something like the following sentence: “Foundational Concept Needed: To understand run-on sentences, you must first understand what makes a complete sentence.
 If needed, watch the video titled ‘A Sentence Needs Three Things’ on www.goodandbeautiful.com/videos before proceeding.”
 Because review and practice is vital to cementing principles, there is a lot of review in the courses, making it more feasible to take the courses out of order when needed.

-- My student is starting The Good and the Beautiful High School Language Arts in 10th, 11th, or 12th grade; where should he or she start, and will they be OK to not complete all courses?
+My student is starting The Good and the Beautiful High School Language Arts in 10th, 11th, or 12th grade; where should he or she start, and will he or she be OK to not complete all courses?

 If the student is starting 10th grade: It is recommended that the student complete High School Language Arts 1, 2, and 3 and skip the high school language arts electives if they are unable to fit them into their schedule.

 If the student is starting 11th grade: It is recommended that the student tries to complete High School 1, 2, and 3 in 11th and 12th grade, if possible, by eliminating the reading challenges and art projects.
-However, if the three courses cannot be taken, it is recommended that the student take High School 1 and Editing & Writing for College Prep (future course).
+However, if the three courses cannot be taken, it is recommended that the student take High School 1 and 2.

-If the student is starting 12th grade: If the student starts our high school courses in 12th grade, it is recommended that the student complete Editing & Writing for College Prep and another language arts course of his or her choice.
+If the student is starting 12th grade: If the student starts our high school courses in 12th grade, it is recommended that the student complete High School 1.

-- 45–60 minutes a day + time spent on the High School 1 Reading Challenge for a 4-day school week (determined by the student and teacher, usually an average of 15-20 minutes a day)
+• 45–60 minutes a day + time spent on the High School 1 Reading Challenge for a 4-day school week (determined by the student and teacher, usually an average of 15-20 minutes a day), or

 Advanced students should be able to finish the course in less than one school year by spending the times listed above.
 However, students that are slower but still want to complete Honors Units Studies can simply spend more time each day.